pts/pdfsizeopt/README.txt

 https://raw.githubusercontent.com/pts/pdfsizeopt/master/pdfsizeopt.single
 and save it to C:\pdfsizeopt, as C:\pdfsizeopt\pdfsizeopt.single .

-To optimize a PDF, run the following command
+To optimize a PDF, run the following command:

   C:\pdfsizeopt\pdfsizeopt input.pdf output.pdf